simonesilvestroni/m2m-website/README.md

 Migrating from WordPress to a static site generator has been a blessing to me.
 In this case study, I explain why my current website, built on Jekyll and hosted on Netlify, eclipses the previous one on IA, performance, sustainability and maintenance.

 [Check it out](https://minutestomidnight.co.uk/work/web-design/minutes-to-midnight/)

+---

+## To do

+Still a lot to improve:

+- DRY isn't that good.
+- Quit with the git crazy commits.